liusdu/moby/man/docker-create.1.md

 **--stop-signal**=*SIGTERM*
   Signal to stop a container.
 Default is SIGTERM.

+**--sysctl**=SYSCTL
+  Configure namespaced kernel parameters at runtime

+  IPC Namespace - current sysctls allowed:

+  kernel.msgmax, kernel.msgmnb, kernel.msgmni, kernel.sem, kernel.shmall, kernel.shmmax, kernel.shmmni, kernel.shm_rmid_forced
+  Sysctls beginning with fs.mqueue.*

+  Note: if you use --ipc=host using these sysctls will not be allowed.

+  Network Namespace - current sysctls allowed:
+      Sysctls beginning with net.*

+  Note: if you use --net=host using these sysctls will not be allowed.

 **--system-container**=*true*|*false*
   Extend some features only needed by running system container.
 The default is *false*.